eyetree/btr/README.md

 # btr - Battery Diagnostic Tool

-A lightweight, cross-platform CLI tool for battery diagnostics written in Rust.
+A cross platform CLI battery diagnostic tool written in Rust, designed to be lightweight, informative and fast.

 ## Usage